fkie-cad/friTap/docs/api/cli.md

 ### Environment and Experimental

 #### `-env, --environment PATH`
 Provide environment variables for spawning.
+This is especially on desktop environments helpful.

 ```bash
 # JSON environment file